Meet the AIUK Charitable Trust board members

 Dr Senthorun (Sen) Raj is an academic human rights lawyer who teaches and researches at Manchester Law School.
 Sen is passionate about glitter, community building, and social justice.
 His academic and activist work takes an intersectional approach to the rights of LGBTI people and people who seek asylum.
 Sen was previously a Lecturer in Law at Keele University, UK and a Scholar in Residence at New York University’s Center for Human Rights and Global Justice, USA.
 He has also worked as the Senior Policy Advisor for the Gay and Lesbian Rights Lobby in Sydney, Australia.

-Sen is currently the chair of the AIUK Section Board.
-He has been a member of Amnesty International for 14 years and served on the AIUK Board since June 2018.
+Sen is currently Chair of the AIUK Section Board, as well as a Board member of the Charitable Trust.
+He has been a member of Amnesty International for 14 years and served on the AIUK Section Board since June 2018.
 Prior to moving to the UK, Sen served on the Board of Amnesty International Australia.